 When a tropical storm or hurricane is forecasted to impact USF, follow directions and guidance administered by public safety officials.
 All official information regarding campus closings, class cancellation, evacuation, and re-population of the campus will be communicated through the main USF website and the USF Emergency Information Line by calling 1-800-992-4231.

-The University of South Florida Hurricane Guide provides information on campus operations and hurricane preparedness tips.
+The USF System Hurricane Guide provides information on campus operations and hurricane preparedness tips.

 It is very important to maintain a Disaster Kit year round.
 This should include: